RotorHazard/RotorHazard/resources/PCB/README.md

 * If using INA219 or BME280 sensors, connect to dedicated pads.
 * Connect Arduinos.
 Keep Aruino reset button and LEDs visible.
 Keep USB connector toward side indicated with "<-- USB" (away from voltage regulators).
 * Connect RX5808 modules.
 Optionally connect GND pads near antenna.
 Do not solder to RX5808 antenna connection (center pad).
-* When connecting an LED strip to LED OUT, ensure the voltage regulator you are using is rated highly enough for all arduinos, sensors, and the LED strip combined.
-If not, supply 5V for the LEDs from a separate regulator.
-You may still use the data and ground pads.
+* When connecting an LED strip to LED OUT, ensure the voltage regulator you are using is rated highly enough for all Arduinos, sensors, and the LED strip combined.
+If not, supply power for the LEDs from a separate regulator, using only data and ground from the PCB.

 ## Usage